smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 MITM-Check for Single-LED Pairing being User-OPTIONAL
 #####################################################

 All SmartAnthill Devices using Single-LED Pairing, MUST implement proper MITM Check procedures as described above.
-However, devices which are not designated as Security Devices, MAY set *both* LOW-SECURITY *and* PAIRING-USER-OPTIONAL flags in their Device Capabilities (TODO).
-If Client "pairs" with a Device which has *both* such flags set, it MAY ask user if he wants to perform "pairing".
-If at least one of the flags above is not set, Client MUST NOT allow to use Device (i.e. MUST NOT issue a program which resets MITM-CHECK-IN-PROGRESS Device flag, and MUST NOT send any non-pairing programs to the Device) until  "pairing" is actually performed.
+However, devices which are not designated as Security Devices, MAY set PAIRING-USER-OPTIONAL flag in their Device Capabilities (TODO).
+If Client receives PAIRING-USER-OPTIONAL flag from a Device which also has SECURE-DEVICE flag - it MUST NOT allow using such a Device, with an appropriate report to the end-user.

+If Client "pairs" with a Device which has PAIRING-USER-OPTIONAL set, it MAY ask user if he wants to perform "pairing".
+If PAIRING-USER-OPTIONAL flag is not set, Client MUST NOT allow to use Device (i.e. MUST NOT issue a program which resets MITM-CHECK-IN-PROGRESS Device flag, and MUST NOT send any non-pairing programs to the Device) until  "pairing" is actually performed.

 To re-iterate: being User-OPTIONAL means that while Device implementors still MUST implement MITM; however, under certain circumstances end-user MAY be allowed to skip MITM protection.